University of Reading cookie policy

 Read our cookie policy to find out how to manage your cookie settings.

-photograph of Nicola Abram
+Nicola Abram portrait

 Dr Nicola Abram is interested in the ways in which literature imagines and enacts a more equitable and just society, with a particular focus on the aesthetics of contemporary postcolonial and feminist writings, and reading representations of 'race', ethnicity and gender in non-naturalistic British drama.